 The large majority of these irritating insects are an inch long, with some grown-up stink bugs can grow to be 1.7cm long and have a shield-like shape.
 Stink bugs generally show up amid the spring season, and they populate different locations across the world.

 The family Pentatomidae to which these bugs belong, contains around 900 genera and more than 4700 species.
-The most common are chestnut, green, rice, Southern, brown and gray stink bugs.
+The most common are chestnut, green, rice, Southern, gray and brown Marmorated stink bugs.
 Other family sorts incorporate shield bugs and chust bugs.
 Most are distinguished by their shield, the solidified area of their thorax that gives them the presence of being protected.

 The trademark stink — some depict it as the scent of spoiled cilantro — originates from organs situated on the thorax.
 It’s discharged as a protective instrument and can be an irritation for those working in their garden or, particularly, if found in groups, on the ground or on sides of trees.